jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-11.md

 Concessionaire shall be an officer or director of any Generation Company, IPP Administrators, Distribution Utility or Supplier.
-(d) This Section shall not apply to PSALM in the course of its Privatization of NPC assets pursuant to Sec.
+(d) This Section shall not apply to PSALM in the course of its Privatization of NAPOCOR assets pursuant to Sec.
 47 of the Act.
 Section 4.
 Limits on Concentration of Ownership, Control of Installed Generating Capacity.
 Operation